sena-00/bandit/README.md

 - Now copy the "data.txt" file to your folder: `cp data.txt /tmp/homer`.
 - At last, change you directory to the folder you have just created: `cd /tmp/homer`

+Now, if you take a look inside the file you just copied: